 The Clown & Dark Clown* workshop and the Bare-faced Commedia course aims to have as much physical participation as possible.
-There is nothing too strenuous and there are no gymnastics or floor work – and no cartwheels (sorry if you were hoping for cartwheels!)
+There is nothing too strenuous and there are no gymnastics or floor work and no cartwheels (sorry if you were hoping for cartwheels!)

 It is best, of course, if you have space to stretch and move your arms and body without feeling too constrained.
 You largely need to be seen on camera, so, if you are not sure, maybe switch on your camera and experiment with your field and frame.
-Occasionally I invite people to do some free-range moving in a wider space in clown mode i.e. in and out of the frame.
+Occasionally I invite people to do some free-range moving in a wider space or, when in clown mode, in and out of the frame.

 You need to be visible, so check out your lighting (ideally try not to be positioned right in front of a window - you risk to be seen only in silhouette).

 Your space needs to be somewhere you can concentrate on what you are doing with your body and also do vocal work without feeling inhibited.
 If the odd cat or dog wanders through, that’s ok!

 As it says in the booking information, this is not a drop-in course – I ask participants to be present for all the hours of the course (that's because it is best for the group and for your experience of the workshop).

 Each online courses comprises 3 hours, each of 4 days - with a 10 minute break in each session.
 (It is the same number of hours teaching as when I teach a 2 day course together-in-person-in-a-studio.)

-Check your wifi for a stable connection before committing to the course.
+Check your WiFi for a stable connection before committing to the course.
 If you have family or flat mates, consider asking that they refrain from streaming movies or games or doing big up- or downloads during the hours of the course.